SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 ![](media/deep-links-self-serve/deep-links-branch2.png)

 The [troubleshooting](#troubleshooting) tips below can also be used.
 For example, you can check your spec files are present on your Click Tracking Domain, and check your tracked links are resolving through Branch to SparkPost's endpoint.

+### AppsFlyer

+AppsFlyer supports [deep links](https://www.appsflyer.com/product/one-link-deep-linking/) from web-to-app, email, and social sources, with built-in integrations for many [email service provider setups](https://support.appsflyer.com/hc/en-us/articles/360004556077-ESPs-Email-service-providers-explained).

+- Include the [AppsFlyer SDK](https://support.appsflyer.com/hc/en-us/categories/201114756-SDK-integration-) into your app.
+Your source of help during this process is the AppsFlyer online documentation and support system.

+- For email integration, follow these [step by step instructions](https://support.appsflyer.com/hc/en-us/articles/360014381317) for SparkPost.
+AppsFlyer supports [Braze+SparkPost](https://support.appsflyer.com/hc/en-us/articles/360001437497-Braze) in the same way.

+Complete the steps [here](./enabling-https-engagement-tracking-on-sparkpost/#switch-to-secure) to set your tracking domain in SparkPost to Secure mode and verify, if not verified already.

 ## <a name="troubleshooting"></a>Troubleshooting tips